-The company has held discussions with Bendigo and Adelaide Bank Limited about its future borrowing needs.
-It is likely that these discussions will not be completed for some time but no matters have been drawn to its attention to suggest that renewal may not be forthcoming on acceptable terms.
+The company has held discussions with Bendigo and Adelaide Bank Limited about its future borrowing needs and it has received approval to increase it's overdraft limit from \$220,000 to \$370,000.
 The company has also obtained an undertaking of support from Bendigo and Adelaide Bank Limited that it will continue to support the company and its operations for the 2012/13 financial year.
-This support is provided on the basis that the company continues to fulfill its obligations under the franchise agreement and continues to work closely with Bendigo and Adelaide Bank Limited to further develop its business.
+This support is provided on the basis that the company continues to fulfil its obligations under the franchise agreement and continues to work closely with Bendigo and Adelaide Bank Limited to further develop its business.

 After making enquiries and considering the uncertainties described above, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-For these reasons, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+For these reasons, they continue to adopt the going concern basis of accounting in preparing the annual financial statements b) Revenue